-When you talk to people about the things they REALLY want to see in Germany, Neuschwanstein Castle is often at the top of the list.
+At the top of many bucket lists is a visit to Neuschwanstein Castle in Germany is often at the top of the list.
 The iconic structure built by King Ludwig II seems to symbolize Fairy Tale Germany to so many.
-It’s on the cover of Tour Books, on Calendars, Tea Towels and Puzzles.
-Heck, even Walt Disney himself loved the castle so much he “copied” it to create Sleeping Beauty’s castle at Disneyland (I also wonder if he copied the idea of the gift shop as you exit… but that’s another story).
-However, because of the astonishing world wide popularity of Neuschwanstein, it can get CROWDED.
+It’s on the cover of Tour Books, on Calendars, Tea Towels, and Puzzles.
+Walt Disney loved the castle so much that he “copied” it to create Sleeping Beauty’s castle at Disneyland (I also wonder if he copied the idea of the gift shop as you exit… but that’s another story).
+However, because of the astonishing worldwide popularity of Neuschwanstein, it can get CROWDED.
 Very crowded.
 But there are ways to make it less stressful.
-Let me share my tips to visit Neuschwanstein Castle in Germany without losing your mind.
+Let me share my tips for visiting Neuschwanstein Castle without losing your mind.

 Photos by Karen Lodder please do not use without permission